 The custom prompt can be used to target a specific persona.
 For example, Service Desk (Help Desk), Corporate Communications, Investor Relations, Marketing, Paralegal, Software/Data Engineering, etc. This approach helps improve the accuracy of the responses, whilst ensuring they are consistent with the expectations of the specific persona.

 Finally, and maybe most excitingly from a business perspective, we have unlocked business data.
 This allows the Generative AI Chatbot to respond with business context, covering policies, processes, knowledge articles, journals, papers, etc.

-The ability to ingest business data was a little more complex and required the use of some additional cloud components, specifically search (Azure Cognitive Search or Google Cloud Search) to facilitate the indexing and retrieval of information from internal data repositories.
+The ability to ingest business data was a little more complex and required the use of some additional cloud components, specifically search (Google Enterprise Search or Azure Cognitive Search) to facilitate the indexing and retrieval of information from internal data repositories.

 With the business data indexed, custom middleware extracts the keywords from the user prompt and matches the output (best effort) with the indexed data.
 The corresponding sentence (or sentences) from the indexed data are provided as part of the response using natural language, including a link (citation) to the relevant data sources.

 Behind the scenes, this approach uses a technique known as “prompt stuffing”, where the matched sentences from the indexed data are added (stuffed) into the prompt for the large language model to use as context when responding.
 This is a fairly brittle approach (something I expect to improve over time), with limitations regarding the token count.

 The accuracy of the response can vary depending on the quality of the user prompt and the precision of the matched data.
 However, we have found the accuracy can be improved when combined with the previously mentioned prompt customisation feature.
 For example, by stating the Generative AI Chatbot is a support agent and should only respond using a specific internal data repository (e.g., knowledge articles), instead of all known data sources.